 - Design Student's Orgasm: The album cover and photographs inside the booklet were taken by Anton Corbijn.

-- Drugs Are Bad: "Running To Stand Still" is about a heroin-addicted couple.She will suffer the needle chill.
+- Drugs Are Bad: "Running To Stand Still" is about a heroin-addicted woman.She will suffer the needle chill.

 - Eagleland: Type 3, generally: America is the land of violence, religiosity, dreams, drug abuse, and hope.

 - Epic Instrumental Opener: "Where The Streets Have No Name" has almost two minutes of instrumental buildup before the first lyrics.

 - Evolving Music: "Desert of Our Love" eventually turned into "I Still Haven't Found What I'm Looking For," after a long process of studio tinkering.